p33t/assembla-freshcode_public/learn/gwt/READ_ME.txt

                     </execution>
  - Need Plugin for browser for Development Mode.. https://dl-ssl.google.com/gwt/plugins/chrome/gwt-dev-plugin.crx -- Or use Getting Started guide to prime system: http://code.google.com/webtoolkit/gettingstarted.html
+ - Use get:debug to launch in debug mode
+ -- Will await debugger to attach on 8000 before completing startup -- Intellij IDEA: Use the 'Remote' run configuration and specify the 8000 port to connect to